izpack/izpack.github.io/downloads/index.md

 If you like to take care about this just join us!

 You may alternatively look at the independent [JSmooth](http://jsmooth.sourceforge.net/) and [Launch4J](http://launch4j.sourceforge.net/) opensource projects.
 Lots of users have had positive experiences mixing them with IzPack based installers!

+## Migrate from IzPack 4.x

+If you are migrating from IzPack 4 to IzPack 5, do not forget to [read our migration notes](https://izpack.atlassian.net/wiki/display/IZPACK/Upgrading+Existing+Installers+from+IzPack+4.x+to+5.0).